 - Section 13(1)(g): To authorise a section or exclusive use area to be used for a purpose other than shown on the sectional plan or as contemplated in PMR 30(f).

-Process to be followed when a body corporate cannot obtain a unanimous resolution
+The process to be followed when a body corporate cannot obtain a unanimous resolution

 There will be many circumstances where it may be difficult to obtain a unanimous resolution.
 Section 6(9) of the STSM Act provides a possible solution to this problem.
 It provides a process whereby a body corporate or an owner who is unable to obtain a unanimous resolution may approach the chief ombud for relief.